What is Intermapper?

 - Click on a link between two devices to see that link's utilization and error statistics.
 A highly utilized link will be outlined in yellow or orange.
 For links to access points, click on the switch side of the link to get utilization/error statistics.

 Note These maps are manually built and maintained by UMnet administration.
-If you notice any errors with a building newtork map (eg a device is missing, is connected to another device in the wrong way, should be set to non-polling, etc), open a ServiceLink ticket and assign to ITS - Network.
+If you notice any errors with a building newtork map (eg a device is missing, is connected to another device in the wrong way, should be set to non-polling, etc), submit a help request ticket and assign to ITS - Network.